dbrennand/twitter-stream-bot-data-gatherer/README.md

 optional arguments:
   -h, --help            show this help message and exit -t TRACK, --track TRACK
-                        A list of hashtags to track.
+                        A hashtag to track.
+Can be specified more than once.
   -f DATABASE_NAME, --database_name DATABASE_NAME
                         Name of the database file.
 Defaults to: twitter- stream-bot-data-gatherer.